-It’s been a long journey from deciding I wanted to write for a living to seeing my first book published, and it’s not over yet.
+It was a long journey from deciding I wanted to write for a living to seeing my first book published, and it’s not over yet.

 I always loved reading, and writing essays was my favourite part of high school.
 But I hated English, and focussed on math and the sciences.
 I especially enjoyed statistics.
 Strange I know.
 I worked summers in a nutrition lab, assisting lab technicians and Ph.D. students for six summers.
 Every summer started off with me calculating a year’s worth of chromatograms with my handy-dandy TI programmable calculator.
 Then I got to do the fun stuff, like feeding rats, making up their diets, or even better, working with human subjects.
-I conversed endlessly with my father, Dr. Khursheed N. Jeejeebhoy, about his work on our morning walk to the University of Toronto, and I saw firsthand the results of his genius when I attended barbecues hosted by Judy at her cottage home.
+I conversed endlessly with my father, Dr. Khursheed N. Jeejeebhoy, about medicine and clinical research on our morning walk to the University of Toronto, and I saw firsthand the results of his genius when I attended barbecues hosted by Judy at her cottage home.

 With my science background, I landed a job at B.C.
 Decker, first as a proof-reader, then as editor, where my work earned me a mention in the preface of Speech Language Pathology and Audiology (1988).
 During that phase, I attended several Freelance Editors Association of Canada seminars on editing, as well as on graphic design, and slowly my interest in writing emerged.
 I finally gathered my courage to follow my true path.
 Back to university I went to study creative writing under the tutelage of a true teacher; with the encouragement of my peers, I entered the Hart House Short Story Contest in 1988 and received an honourable mention.

 In the summer of 2008, I settled my personal injury lawsuit against the two drivers who caused my brain injury.
 It was like being released from prison.
-Since then, I joined Twitter, and I started scanning my old film photographs, learnt how to manipulate — or simply touch up — my photos in Corel Paint Shop Pro Photo X2, and read the Book of Job in the Bible.
-What started out as a personal study of Job turned into a group Bible Study and a 5-star rated series online.
-And it propelled me into working on my next book, a novel.
-I’ve started tweeting writing goal updates occasionally on my Twitter page, something new for me as I haven’t discussed my writing projects before mid-flow.
+I joined Twitter, began sporadically scanning my old film photographs, learnt how to manipulate — or simply touch up — my new digital photos in Corel PaintShop Pro, read the Book of Job in the Bible and created a group Bible Study on it and then an ebook with photos and handouts, and joined the tens of thousands in the annual novel-writing fest NaNoWriMo.
+I’ve written a novel every year during November and wrote my memoir Concussion Is Brain Injury.